 The information below is provided as a guide only and does not guarantee entry to the University of Aberdeen.

-A 2:2 degree or higher in engineering or physical sciences is preferred, but applicants with related degrees and significant experience in a relevant area are also encouraged to apply.
+A 2:2 degree or higher in engineering, life sciences, medicine or physical sciences is preferred, but applicants with related degrees and significant experience in a relevant area are also encouraged to apply.

 Please enter your country to view country-specific entry requirements.

 English Language Requirements

 To study for a Postgraduate Taught degree at the University of Aberdeen it is essential that you can speak, understand, read, and write English fluently.
 The minimum requirements for this degree are as follows:

 OVERALL - 6.5 with: Listening - 5.5; Reading - 5.5; Speaking - 5.5; Writing - 6.0

 OVERALL - 90 with: Listening - 17; Reading - 18; Speaking - 20; Writing - 21

 OVERALL - 62 with: Listening - 59; Reading - 59; Speaking - 59; Writing - 59